ilyanep/Mazel-Tov--Molotov-/binary_files/README.txt

 This is a library to create, load, and use binary data files.

 It is important to set the definitions in binary_files.h to be the directories in which you actually want things to be.
-Currently, it expects this library to be in the binary_files directory, which contains the data_files directory (if it doesn't yet, this library makes one) and is a subdirectory in the same place as the mu and um directories.
+Currently, it expects this library to be in the binary_files directory, which contains the data_files directory (if it doesn't yet, this library makes one) and is a subdirectory in the Mazel-Tov--Molotov- directory, as are the mu and um directories.

 When reading or writing data files, this will change to the data file directory, but then it will change back. it will get lost if it is not in some subdirectory within the project directory folder.